bytemaster/bytemaster.github.io/_posts/2015-01-30-Can-MaidSafe-Decentralize-the-Internet.md

 We can also estimate that the time to process a transaction based upon the network latency of two peers on opposite sides of the world.
 A simple “ping” message can take 500 ms and every single transaction would likely require multiple round-trips.
 This means that it could easily take over 1 second to confirm a transaction if you already had all of your network connections established.

 If you must lookup the peers responsible for managing the coin used in the transaction then that could take log(n) lookups and easily take several seconds on an encrypted network with a million nodes evenly spread all over the world.
 These lookup requests will also consume bandwidth.
-This isn’t that much better than BitShares which has an average truncation confirmation time of 5 seconds.
+This isn’t that much better than BitShares which has an average transaction confirmation time of 5 seconds.

 If we view time as a resource, it will likely take longer to process and confirm the payment than to download the content, especially if you have a network connection that can provide multiple megabytes per second and only source 1 MB of data.